 Because of my reputation as a known, successful Michigan Criminal Defense Attorney, I get calls constantly from people who are charged with various misdemeanor and felony offenses and wonder if they are going to have to do jail or prison time.
-Amazingly, many of the calls come from individuals who are already represented lawyers who do not communicate well, are not trusted, are court appointed or inexperienced.
+Amazingly, many of the calls come from individuals who are already represented by lawyers that do not communicate well, have proven not to be trustworthy, are court-appointed, or are inexperienced.

 Common factors that judges consider when considering a sentence include: